Is Cyberstalking a Crime?

 Under federal law, cyberstalking is defined as engaging in any online conduct with the intent to “kill, injure, harass, intimidate, or place under surveillance,” if that conduct causes the target to suffer a reasonable fear of serious bodily injury or death.

 Importantly, it doesn’t have to just be a fear of personal injury or death.
-It is also a federal crime if the online stalking causes the target to fear for the safety of their:
+It is also a federal crime if online stalking causes the target to fear for the safety of their:

 • Immediate family members